GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 6. What are the risks of misunderstanding or oversimplification?
 7. How will the feature connect to the rest of the platform?

+This principle does not forbid exploratory work.

+It means that exploratory work must be clearly identified, scoped and prevented from silently becoming final architecture.

 ---

-## 3. Role of the Human Project Lead
+## 4. Role of the Human Project Lead

 The human project lead is responsible for: